IAB logging and analysis

 • IAB Would Bypass Connections

-The following graphic shows two abbreviated report examples:
+The graphic shows two abbreviated report examples:

 • The Bypassed example shows statistics for application traffic bypassed because the applications were specified as bypassable and IAB was enabled in bypass mode in the deployed access control policy.